Dividend Value Builder Newsletter

 Net Financial Debt and Ratios: Analyzing Leverage & Risk

-The balance sheet is the foundation from which a company operates its business.
+Net financial debt and the balance sheet are the foundation of a company’s business and the safety of any dividend.
 A company’s liquidity and the leverage used play a big role in the success or failure of a business.
 That makes having meaningful and accurate metrics for analyzing leverage and liquidity a key part of investment analysis.

 Net Financial Debt (NFD) Calculation